 The person with whom you have raised your concern will acknowledge its receipt as soon as possible and will write to you within 28 days to let you know how your concern will be dealt with.
 The information you can then expect to receive is:

-The person with whom you have raised your concern will at the same time notify the HR Manager that a whistleblowing allegation has been made.
+The person with whom you have raised your concern will at the same time notify the Group HR Director that a whistleblowing allegation has been made.

-• An internal investigation by the DSO/HR Manager, which may, for example, take the form of a disciplinary investigation
+- An internal investigation by the DSO/Group HR Director, which may, for example, take the form of a disciplinary investigation